One-Loop Quantum Effects in Carroll Scalars: Introduction

 \section{Introduction}

-The proposal of Celestial holography\cite{Strominger:2013jfa, He:2014laa, Kapec:2014opa, Kapec:2016jld, He:2017fsb, Ball:2019atb, Kapec:2017gsg, Fotopoulos:2019vac, Stieberger:2018onx}, nucleated by ideas from (i) asymptotic symmetries (BMS group) of asymptotically locally flat space-time, (ii) soft theorems of gluon and graviton scattering amplitudes and 2D conformal field theories (CFT) has garnered great importance in the past decade.
-The key ingredient in this direction is the observation that the soft theorems for graviton S-matrix elements in asymptotically flat space-time can be considered equivalent to the Ward identities for asymptotic symmetries (large gauge transformations for gluons).
-On the (celestial) spherical sections of null infinity $\mathcal{I}^+$, the asymptotic symmetry group acts as conformal transformations and super-translation along the null directions off the sphere.
-As an example of success of the above proposal, it was shown that tree level gluon/graviton\footnote{Note that for gravity, the Mellin transform prescription needs to be modified to regulate UV divergences.} scattering amplitudes in Mellin transformed basis have the same form as correlation functions of a 2D CFT \cite{Pasterski:2017kqt, Banerjee:2019prz}.
+The proposal of celestial holography\cite{Strominger:2013jfa, He:2014laa, Kapec:2014opa, Kapec:2016jld, He:2017fsb, Ball:2019atb, Kapec:2017gsg, Fotopoulos:2019vac, Stieberger:2018onx}, nucleated by ideas from (i) asymptotic symmetries (BMS group) of asymptotically locally flat space-time, and (ii) soft theorems of gluon and graviton scattering amplitudes and 2D conformal field theories (CFTs) has garnered great importance in the past decade.
+The key ingredient in this direction is the observation that the soft theorems for graviton $S$-matrix elements in asymptotically flat space-time can be considered equivalent to the Ward identities for asymptotic symmetries (large gauge transformations for gluons).
+On the (celestial) spherical sections of null infinity $\mathcal{I}^+$, the asymptotic symmetry group acts as conformal transformations and supertranslation along the null directions off the sphere.
+As an example of the success of the above proposal, it was shown that tree-level gluon/graviton\footnote{Note that for gravity, the Mellin transform prescription needs to be modified to regulate UV divergences.} scattering amplitudes in a Mellin-transformed basis have the same form as correlation functions of a 2D CFT \cite{Pasterski:2017kqt, Banerjee:2019prz}.

 In this context, the first caveat to note is that these correlation functions are distribution valued on the celestial sphere.
-In particular, they are ultra-local in space due to additional constraints of bulk translation invariance \cite{Banerjee:2018gce}.
-Secondly, in the earlier studies the dual CFT was proposed to live on the codimension-2 celestial sphere and hence the amplitudes are null-time independent.
+In particular, they are ultralocal in space due to additional constraints of bulk translation invariance \cite{Banerjee:2018gce}.
+Second, in the earlier studies, the dual CFT was proposed to live on the codimension-2 celestial sphere, and hence the amplitudes are null-time independent.
 However, the definition of modified Mellin transform (for UV finiteness of graviton amplitudes) makes it more natural to consider \cite{Banerjee:2020kaa} the celestial conformal primary field to have null/retarded time dependence throughout the null infinity.
-In this setting, the celestial primaries now transform under the full BMS group with non-trivial action corresponding to the null time coordinate.
+In this setting, the celestial primaries transform under the full BMS group with nontrivial action corresponding to the null time coordinate.